Coveros-Archive/PiKubeCluster/README.md

 A pair of stacked 80mm USB-powered fans is the same height as a stack of seven Raspberry Pi.
 Coincidence?

+ Also, heat sinks.
+I bought a bag of Raspberry Pi heatsinks.
+It came with three sizes.
+I've found a use for two of the sizes.
+I haven't done a thermal imaging study of the components to see if the heat sinks do any good.

 ## Power
 For power to the cluster, I used a 30W multi-port USB charger.
 It has 10 ports.